Letters: 'Bobby McGee,' Sour Cherries, Rapper Feud

-Mr. KRIS KRISTOFFERSON (Singer, Actor): If it sounds country, man, that's what it is.
+KRIS KRISTOFFERSON: If it sounds country, man, that's what it is.
 It's a country song.
 Yeah.

 WERTHEIMER: In a recent story, we referred to "Me and Bobby McGee" as a Janis Joplin song.
 While her version is certainly famous, the song was written by Kris Kristofferson.

 KRISTOFFERSON: (Singing) Busted flat in Baton Rouge and heading for the trains.

 WERTHEIMER: Also, this: We reported that Amazon's e-books are only readable on the Kindle digital reading device.
 In fact, they can be downloaded and read on the Apple iPhone and iPod Touch.

 STEVE INSKEEP, Host:

 Some listeners in the Midwest were left with a sour taste after a story in our Farmer's Market series.
 We said that Washington State grows more cherries than any other place.
 Washington produces more sweet cherries, but if you add in tart cherries as well, then Michigan is the nation's cherry capital.

 WERTHEIMER: Many listeners were big fans of our interview yesterday with Mark Lynch.
 He talked about his article on foreignpolicy.com comparing a feud between rappers Jay-Z and The Game to international politics.
 In his case, Jay- Z would be the U.S. and The Game would be Iran or North Korea.

 WERTHEIMER: This story made me wish that I was a high school social studies teacher.
 What a great way to illustrate what's going on in the world.